Report 2: Student Characteristics and Outcomes

 Demographics and Characteristics

 Students can enroll in the Recovery Campus at any point during their high school career.
-Between 28 and 48 students attended the Recovery Campus for at least 90 days during each school year.
+Between 25 and 50 students attended the Recovery Campus for at least 90 days during each school year.
+The Recovery Campus enrolls an average of 37 students per year.
 Figure 2 shows the breakdown by grade level.

 Note: Many students attended the Recovery Campus for more than one year, so the same student may be included in 2016 and 2017, for example.

-Students at the Recovery Campus had substantially higher rates of disability and homelessness or transitional living than their peers across the school district.
-Over one in three had an Individualized Education Plan.
-Close to one in five students received McKinney-Vento services for students experiencing homelessness or transitional living situations (see Figure 3).
+Students at the Recovery Campus had substantially higher rates of homelessness or transitional living, and disability than their peers across the school district.
+Fifteen percent of Recovery Campus students received McKinney- Vento services for students experiencing homelessness or transitional living situations, compared with 4% of district students.
+Over one in three (35%) Recovery Campus students had an Individualized Education Plan compared with 18% of students in the district (see Figure 3).

 What are the Outcomes of Recovery School Students?